Spatial-Information-QLD/cam-etl/README.md

 task graphdb:down
 ```

-Download the Addressing RDF data from <sharepoint-url>, unzip it in the root of this project directory and ensure the directory containing the `*.nq` files is named `output`.
+Download the Addressing RDF data from this [SharePoint](https://itpqld.sharepoint.com.mcas.ms/sites/R-SICAMProjectBoard/Shared%20Documents/Forms/AllItems.aspx?id=%2Fsites%2FR%2DSICAMProjectBoard%2FShared%20Documents%2FGeneral%2FSandbox%20ETL&viewid=d8225c45%2D5e3a%2D4dda%2Db296%2Db01e4ae1eb77) folder, unzip it in the root of this project directory and ensure the directory containing the `*.nq` files is named `output`.
 This directory gets mounted into GraphDB `preload` service as defined in the [docker-compose.yml](docker-compose.yml).

 Bulk load the data using the [GraphDB ImportRDF tool](https://graphdb.ontotext.com/documentation/10.2/loading-data-using-importrdf.html) with the preload option.